BruceHubbard/JQuery-Toggler/readme.md

 ---
 * Find a better name than toggler
 * Work better with input type="checkbox".
+* If value is set on input then search for that state and default it to
+* Maybe add a callback where you could fire off other events upon the button being clicked.
+* Clean up code

 Examples
 ---
+Look in the Examples folder above for better examples.
+These are just a couple really simple examples.

 	//Using the defaults you will get a Yes/No button
 	$('.example').toggler();